 A mother who suffers the stillbirth of her infant as a result of medical malpractice has a personal injury claim involving negligent infliction of emotional distress, which includes the distress arising from the injuries and stillbirth of her daughter, in addition to her derivative claim for wrongful death of the infant.
 That the sources of the mother's emotional injuries cannot be segregated does not mean that there is a single claim of medical malpractice subject to the single cap for noneconomic damages.
 Pierce v.
-Physicians Insurance Co., 2005 W1 14, 278 Wis.
+Physicians Insurance Co., 2005 WI 14, 278 Wis.
 2d 82, 692 N.W.2d 558, 01-2710.
-First-year medical residents who have their M.D. degrees but are not yet licensed

 First-year medical residents who have their M.D. degrees but are not yet licensed are not health care providers under this section and not subject to the limitations on the recovery of noneconomic damages in subs.
 (4) and (5).
 Phelps v.
-Physicians Insurance Company of Wisconsin, Inc., 2005 WI 85, 282 Wis.
+Physicians Insurance Co. of Wisconsin, 2005 WI 85, 282 Wis.
 2d 69, 698 N.W.2d 643, 03-0580

 Sub.
 (7) explicitly allows evidence of collateral source payments to be introduced in medical malpractice actions.
-If evidence of collateral source payments from sources including Medicare, other state or federal government programs, medical insurance or write-offs, and discounted or free medical services is presented to the fact-finder, the parties must be allowed to furnish the jury with evidence of any potential obligations of subrogation or reimbursement.
+If evidence of collateral source payments from sources including Medicare, other state or federal government programs, medical insurance or write-offs, and discounted or free medical services is presented to the fact-finder, the parties must be allowed to furnish the jury with evidence of any potentital obligations of subrogation or reimbursement.
 The circuit court must instruct the fact-finder that it must not reduce the reasonable value of medical services on the basis of the collateral source payments.
 Lagerstrom v.
 Myrtle Werth Hospital-Mayo Health System, 2005 WI 124, 285 Wis.
 2d 1, 700 N.W.2d 201, 03-2027.